-Title of the course: NEPTUN-code: Weekly teaching Credit: 3 Geoinformatics (GIS) RKXTI1ABNE hours: l+cw+lb Exam type: tm 1+0+2 Course leader: Position: Required preliminary knowledge: Mastrapa, Gonzales dr. college associate professor
+Title of the course: NEPTUN-code: Weekly teaching Credit: 3

+Geoinformatics (GIS) RKXTI1ABNE hours: l+cw+lb Exam type: tm

+1+0+2

+Course leader: Position: Required preliminary knowledge:

+González Mastrapa Henry, college associate

+Dr. professor

+~

 The teaching aim of the course is to introduce the basic theory and practice of GIS.
 The course will highlight the development of GIS, it will present the database model of GIS, the basic data management techniqs and the data analyses method.
-The course will also also demonstate the data visualsiation methods and possibilities of GIS.
+The course will also demonstrates the data visualisation methods and possibilities of GIS.

-In possession of state-of-the-art IT skills, being able to use professional databases and certain design, modelling, and simulation softwares depending on their specialty.
+In possession of state-of-the-art IT skills, being able to use professional databases and certain design, modelling, and simulation software depending on their specialty.